 - they, to a high degree, rely on voluntary work,

-- they are often closely integrated in government and are, for example, typically consulted by the government before new legislation is proposed to the parliament.
+- they are often closely integrated in government and are, for example, typically consulted by the government before new legislation is proposed to the Parliament

 Such organizations are often described as popular movement organizations (folkrörelseorganisationer).
 This way of organizing is enforced by strong links to the nation-state, as well as to its regional authorities and municipalities.